Getting Started with Modern Web Scraping: An Introduction

 )

-- rawHtml: The unprocessed HTML content, exactly as it appears on the page.
+- rawHtml: Unprocessed HTML exactly as received from the server

-- screenshot: An image capture of the page as it appears in a browser.
+- screenshot: Visual capture of the page as rendered in a browser

-Passing more than one scraping format to params
+Passing more than one scraping format adds additional attributes to the response:

 from IPython.display import Image

 Notice how the screenshot is cropped to fit a certain viewport.
-For most pages, it is better to capture the entire screen by using the screenshot@fullPage
+For most pages, itโs better to capture the entire screen by using the full page screenshot option:

 url,